-Pressure canning is the only recommended method for canning meat, poultry, seafood, and vegetables.
-The bacterium Clostridium bolulinum is destroyed in low-acid foods when they are processed at the correct time and temperature in pressure canners.
-Using boiling water canners for these foods poses a real risk of botulism poisoning.
+Pressure canning is the only recommended method for canning low-acid vegetables.
+The bacterium Clostridium botulinum is destroyed in low-acid foods when they are processed in a pressure canner at the recommended pounds of pressure and for the correct amount of time.
+Using boiling water canners for processing low-acid foods poses a real risk of botulism.

 When heat is applied to a sealed pressure canner, pressure builds up inside the canner.
 Water inside the canner forms steam, which replaces the air in the canner.
-When the vents are closed, only pressurized steam hotter than boiling water remains in the canner and heat penetrates the food.
-Pressure canners reach an internal temperature of 240° - 250° F. Know your altitude and adjust the amount of pressure accordingly.*
+When the vents are closed, only pressurized steam hotter than boiling water remains in the canner.
+Pressure canners reach an internal temperature of 240°F.

 General Directions

 Work quickly and complete the entire process in one session.
-Raw pack or hot pack foods following the directions below.
+Raw pack or hot pack vegetables following the directions below.
+Leave a1-inch headspace from the top of the jar.
 If desired, add ½ teaspoon salt to pints and 1 teaspoon of salt to quart jars.
-Vegetables may be canned without salt as salt isn’t needed as a preservative.
+Salt can safely be omitted from canned vegetables.

 Hot pack

-Fill hot jars with hot vegetables; add boiling-hot cooking liquid or boiling water leaving 1-inch head space at top of jar.
+Heat vegetables and water, bringing it to a boil for the recommended amount of time.
+Fill hot jars with hot vegetables; add boiling-hot cooking liquid or boiling water leaving 1-inch head space.
 Remove air bubbles.
 Wipe jar rims.
 Adjust lids and process.

 Raw pack